 During this season, there is particular emphasis on an event that occurred over 2,000 years ago in the town of Bethlehem.
-Christmas commemorates the birth of a baby prophesied about in the Old Testament.
-However, to fully understand the significance of the birth of Christ, we need to understand the history of the Old Testament that led up to this greatest of events.
+Christmas commemorates the birth of Jesus prophesied in the Old Testament.
+However, to fully understand the significance of Christmas, we need to understand the history of the Old Testament that led up to this greatest of events.

 Following the creation of the world, we read of the creation of the first man, called “Adam,” from whom all of mankind is descended.
 When God created Adam, He didn’t make him to be a puppet; Adam had the ability to choose and make decisions.
 God gave Adam an instruction to obey in Genesis 2.